yugabyte/platform-go-client/docs/CustomCACertificatesApi.md

 > []CustomCaCertificateInfo ListAllCustomCaCertificates(ctx, cUUID).Execute()

-WARNING: This is a preview API that could change.
 List all custom CA certificates of a customer

 ### Example